OpenStackSanDiego/SecurityServiceChains/Lab2.md

 # Overview

-In this exercise we'll be building a more complex service chain sending traffic through two service functions chained together.
-This includes setting up the service chain and the virtual security functions.
+In this exercise we'll be building a more complex service chain sending traffic through two service functions chained together in a redundant configuration.
+This will include two tcpdump instances (in a redundant pair) and two Snort instances (in a redundant pair).
+This involves setting up the service chain and the virtual security functions.

 # Goals

-  * Build two virtual security function in virtual machines
+  * Build two virtual security function (tcpdump/snort) in redundant virtual machines
+  * Group together multiple port pairs for redundancy
+  * Chain traffic through multiple port pair groups
   * Setup a service chain incorporating both virtual security functions
   * Monitor inbound web (HTTP) traffic from the client to web server
   * Block inbound web (HTTP) traffic from the client to the web server